DODAS-TS/sts-wire/README.md

       --debug                     start the program in debug mode -h, --help                      help for sts-wire
       --insecureConn              check the http connection certificate
-      --log string                where the log has to write, a file path or stderr (default "your/app/config/dir/log/sts-wire.log")
+      --localCache string         choose local cache type [off,minimal,writes,full] (default "off") --log string                where the log has to write, a file path or stderr (default "default "your/app/config/dir/log/sts-wire.log")
-      --noLocalCache              force the data read from remote without store a local cache --noModtime                 mount with noModtime option
+      --noModtime                 mount with noModtime option
       --noPassword                to not encrypt the data with a password --rcloneMountFlags string   overwrite the rclone mount flags --readOnly                  mount with read-only option
-      --refreshTokenRenew int     time span to renew the refresh token in minutes (default 15) --tryRemount                try to remount if there are any rclone errors (up to 10 times)
+      --refreshTokenRenew int     time span to renew the refresh token in minutes (default 15) --tryRemount                try to remount if there are any rclone errors (up to 10 times) (default true)

 Use "sts-wire [command] --help" for more information about a command.
 ```